 However, it is noted that some companies we like (GM, MSM, OLN and XOM) are seeing an industrials recession.
 50 years ago, an industrial recession would have likely meant doom for the economy and the equity markets.
 Now, they are part of the smaller subset of sectors in the economy – everything is taking a backseat to tech, telecom and anything that connects people, and connects them faster and faster (5G anyone?).
 Still, we can find value here and will continue to own good dividend stewards.

 A bit on bitcoin: the crypto currency continued to drop in early 2019 and fell off the mainstream radar.
 The true believers of bitcoin don’t mind it sitting outside of the spotlight.
-They continue to build out the technology and are addressing many of the real issues: scalability, energy consumption of miners (validators), and just plan user interface or UI.
+They continue to build out the technology and are addressing many of the real issues: scalability, energy consumption of miners (validators), and building good user interface or UI.
 Again, this is being compared to early stages of the internet.
 Dropping below $4,000 in spring of 2019, bitcoin now is now close to $10,000 as hedge funds, home offices and endowments are beginning to enter the space.
 The underlying story of bitcoin and the blockchain technology underneath it will continue to play out like a cowboy western.
 Regulators are finding they are needing to come up with brand-new rules as many security related regulations are approaching 100 years old and clearly don’t apply to bitcoin, ICO’s and new currency and capital-raising mechanisms.
 Stay tuned, it is entertaining theater.